RegionalPlanAssoc/cruisedetector/README.md

 ```
 SHOW hba_file;
 ```
-To edit the configuration file in the following steps, you may right-click this file and open this file in any text editor, such as Notepad, Notepad++, Atom, or VSCode.
+To edit the `postgresql.conf` configuration file in the following steps, you may right-click this file and open this file in any text editor, such as Notepad, Notepad++, Atom, or VSCode.

 ###### Set Authentication Requirements to Trust
 After setting up the postgres database, removing the password requirement allows the tool to run smoother.
-Toward the bottom of this file, you may change all authentication requirements in this `pg_hba.conf` file to `trust`.
+Toward the bottom of this `pg_hba.conf` configuration file, you may change all authentication requirements to `trust`.

 ```
 # TYPE  DATABASE        USER            ADDRESS                 METHOD